MIFisheriesScience/MIFisheriesScience.github.io/_pages/6000SciComm.md

 author_profile: false
 ---

-Our class meets once per week: Mondays, 9 AM to 12 PM in W3018A.
+Our class meets once per week: Mondays 9 AM to 12 PM in W3018A.

 ## Course documents
 *Updated for Fall 2018*